-At Holler Family Dentistry, we do everything in our power to save and preserve your natural teeth.
+At Elite Smiles Dental, we do everything in our power to save and preserve your natural teeth.
 Unfortunately, there are times when the only option left is to extract a tooth.

 With modern technology and techniques, we can remove damaged, decayed, or problematic teeth with very little discomfort to our patients.
 We understand that the thought of tooth removal causes a great deal of anxiety in many of our patients.
-That is why at Holler Family Dentistry, we take every step to ensure your treatment is as comfortable, pain-free, and stress-free as possible.
+That is why at Elite Smiles Dental, we take every step to ensure your treatment is as comfortable, pain-free, and stress-free as possible.

 Does My Tooth Need to Be Removed?